leeallennyc/data-structures-fall-2020/week3/README.md

     };
 ```

-* Finally, the last two issues were to read the replace the .txt file extension with .json extension:
+* Finally, the last two issues were to read and replace the `.txt` file extension with `.json` extension:
 * Rather clunky execution here, but it's a series of splitting, popping, pushing, and joining the new extension.
 ```
    setTimeout(callback, 2000);